robert-hardy/statistical_inference/PITCHME.md

 ---

-### Logical inference
+Logical inference is too weak.

-Logic gives us conclusions that are guaranteed to be true but which are too weak to give any value here.

 > The coin could be biased.